Top Exhibits at Maine Maritime Museum for Kids

 *Read about the River Cruise under the splurge options down below!

 If you choose to forego the River Cruise but would like to eat lunch on the campus.
 They have plenty of beautiful picnic tables under some amazing trees that provide excellent cover from the sun.
-They do offer some food on site through The Sail Shed by Long Reach Kitchen.
-It is open from 11:30-4:30pm Thursday through Sunday.
-They offer sandwiches, baked goods, and drinks.
-The sandwiches were more geared for adults.
-If you are looking for a place to grab sandwiches and yummy treates, my favorite stop is Wild Oats on the former Naval Air Base (and just a quick exit from Route 1).
+They do offer some seasonal food on site provided by Flight Deck Brewing.

 Part Three: